 Rocket scientist and expert on the future of transportation; responsible for the landing of the Mars Curiosity Rover

-Dr. Sengupta is an aerospace engineer, rocket scientist and veteran of the space program who has developed technologies that have enabled the exploration of Mars, asteroids and deep space for 20 years.
-Her career began with the launch of vehicles and communication satellites at Boeing Space and Communications.
-She then worked for NASA for 16 years where her engineering projects included her PhD research on developing the ion propulsion system for the Dawn Mission (currently in the main asteroid belt), the supersonic parachute that landed the Curiosity rover on Mars and the Cold Atom Laboratory an atomic physics facility now on board the International Space Station.
+Dr. Anita Sengupta worked for NASA for 16 years where her engineering projects included her PhD research on developing the ion propulsion system for the Dawn Mission (currently in the main asteroid belt), the supersonic parachute that landed the Curiosity rover on Mars, and the Cold Atom Laboratory, an atomic physics facility on board the International Space Station.

 She received her MS and PhD in Aerospace Engineering from the University of Southern California.
 In her spare time she is active in disaster relief operations as a member of the Civil Air Patrol.
 In her free time she is a sport motorcyclist, scuba diver, mountain biker, and science communicator.

 She's done some fascinating things in her career with an imagination sparked by her exposure to scifi and the adventures of Spock — from science fiction to science fact at warp speed, you'll be inspired by her real life science engineering experience in this fascinating keynote.